Turlock, California: Elementary

-Turlock is home to Julien, Crowell, Wakefield, Osborn, Cunningham, Earl, Walnut, Medeiros and Brown Elementary Schools inside its city limits.
+Turlock is home to Julien, Crowell, Wakefield, Osborn, Cunningham, Dennis Earl, Walnut, Medeiros and Brown Elementary Schools inside its city limits.

+Osborn Two-Way Immersion Academy is a public elementary school that was opened in 1958 by E.B.
+Osborn.
+One of the school's main objectives is helping students become more proficient in both Spanish and English.
+One of the extracurricular activities offered there is Baile Folklórico, calling their dance troupe Los Luceros de Osborn, where they perform at the school, festivals, and even at Gallo.

 Media

 The Turlock Journal, a local newspaper, has been in continuous operation since 1904.
+A digital local newspaper is the Turlock City News found it in 2009 focusing on Turlock news.

 Infrastructure

 Transportation

 Turlock Transit operates local bus service, while the Stanislaus Regional Transit Authority operates intercity routes that connect Turlock to other cities in Stanislaus County and to Dublin/Pleasanton station.
 An Altamont Corridor Express commuter rail station is planned to be constructed in Turlock for service starting in 2027.
 Amtrak serves Turlock at the nearby Turlock–Denair station.